I'm Coughing and Wheezing – Do I Have Seasonal Allergies or the Coronavirus?

-With warmer weather comes spring allergies, so how can you tell if your symptoms are caused by pollen or the coronavirus?
-We asked board-certified pediatric and adult allergist, Katie Marks-Cogan, MD, co-founder and chief allergist for Ready, Set, Food! to explain.
+With warmer weather comes spring allergies, so how can you tell if your symptoms are caused by pollen or the novel coronavirus (COVID-19)?
+We asked board-certified pediatric and adult allergist Katie Marks-Cogan, MD, cofounder and chief allergist for Ready, Set, Food!, to explain.

 What Are the Symptoms of COVID-19?

-If someone is exposed to the coronavirus and contracts COVID-19, Dr. Marks-Cogan said "the most common symptoms include fever, dry cough, and difficulty breathing.
-Purvi Parikh, MD, an allergist with the Allergy and Asthma Network, specified that the fever is typically over 100.5, and a person may also experience loss of appetite.
+If someone is exposed to the coronavirus and contracts it, Dr. Marks-Cogan said “the most common symptoms include fever, dry cough, and difficulty breathing.
+Purvi Parikh, MD, an allergist with the Allergy and Asthma Network, specified that the fever is typically over 100.5°F, and a person may also experience loss of appetite.

 What Are the Symptoms of Seasonal Allergies?